-What types of hospitals are you looking to join?
+What types of hospitals are eligible to join?

 Enrollment is open to any hospital who would like to participate and has capacity to enter all COVID-19 patients sequentially.
-The registry is capturing clinical data, vitals and cardiac biomarkers in COVID-19 patients, therefore hospitals that routinely collect serial cardiac labs will be able to upload and track more patient outcomes in this quality improvement program.
-If your site has a strong interest, please reach out as soon as possible to email@example.com.
+The registry captures clinical data, vitals and cardiac biomarkers in COVID-19 patients, therefore hospitals that routinely collect serial cardiac labs will be able to upload and track more patient outcomes in this quality improvement program.
+If your site has a strong interest, please reach out to [email protected].

 What is the patient population for the registry?

-- The infection should be confirmed with an RT-PCR test, either prior to or during the hospitalization, a positive IgM antibody test, or a clinical diagnosis using hospital specific criteria.
+- The infection should be confirmed with an RT-PCR test either prior to or during the hospitalization, a positive IgM antibody test, or a clinical diagnosis using hospital specific criteria.
+Active infection encompasses:

 - Patients who are diagnosed prior to hospitalization, but still symptomatic during the hospitalization.